tayloraswift/swift-png/examples/README.md

 If a chunk has dependencies, that means it gets parsed differently depending on the contents of the upstream chunks.
 It does not mean that the upstream chunks must appear — indeed, in some situations, the upstream chunks must *not* appear.
 It *does* mean that none of the upstream chunks may appear after the dependent chunk.

-> **note:** the full lexing space of a png file can be expressed as a directed graph. if you ignore text chunks and `sPLT` chunks, and collapse sequences of `IDAT` chunks into a single node, this graph is also acyclic.
+> **note:** the full lexing space of a png file can be expressed as a directed graph. if you ignore text chunks and `sPLT` chunks, and collapse sequences of `IDAT` chunks into a single vertex, this graph is also acyclic.

 The ordering constraints and chunk dependencies might seem like a lot to keep track of, but they come out naturally in the type signatures of *Swift PNG*’s contextual decoding interfaces, so everything should just click together.
 The amount of code we have to write is actually quite small.